Pregnancy and diabetes fact sheet

 Folic acid can help reduce the risk of certain birth defects.
 Women with diabetes need to have a higher dose of folic acid than women without diabetes.
 Start taking high-dose folic acid every day for at least one month before trying to fall pregnant.
 Your doctor will recommend you take half to one 5mg tablet, depending on other supplements you are taking.

-Diabetes-related complications can appear or worsen during pregnancy and may increase the risk of other health problems.
-Before you fall pregnant, you should have a full complications screening (eyes, kidneys and nerves) and have your blood pressure checked.
+Diabetes-related complications can worsen during pregnancy and may increase the risk of other health problems.
+Before you fall pregnant, you need to have a full complications screening (eyes, kidneys and nerves) and have your blood pressure checked.
 Treat any existing health problems before pregnancy.

 Being a healthy weight before pregnancy can reduce your risk of health problems during pregnancy.
 Healthy eating and being physically active can help you manage your weight.
 A dietitian can help with an eating plan that suits your needs.